ArqTras/wowwallet/README.md

-# wownero-web-wallet
+# wowstash

-A shitty web wallet for noobs who can't use a CLI.
+A web wallet for noobs who can't use a CLI.